timotejroiko/astrobot-docs/README.md

 ### Help

-The help command contains almost everything on this page in an acessible way.
+The help command opens an interactive menu that includes almost everything on this page in an acessible way.
 It divides the content in sections and pages that can be easily navigated by clicking on the emoji reactions that show up.

 Examples:

-* `.help` - shows the help menu and displays available options
+* `.help` - shows the interactive help menu and displays available options
 * `click on the (1) emoji` - enters the first section and displays the options for that section
 * `click on the (1) emoji again` - enters the first subsection of the first section and displays the options for it
 * `click on the (<-) emoji` - goes back to the previous section